 - Get ISO 13485 Certified

 The ISO 13485 standard governs quality management systems for medical devices and related services.
 It's published by the International Organization for Standardization.
 ISO 13485 addresses:

 - Risk management

 - Legal compliance

 - Ability to trace and recall products and devices

 - Process and product improvement

 The auditing process can appear overwhelming, but it does not have to be.
-For those seeking their first ISO 13485 certification or those transitioning from the 2003 publication to the 2016 update, the following information can serve as a starting place for implementation.
+For those seeking their first ISO 13485 certification, the following information can serve as a starting place for implementation.

 Applications of ISO 13485

 ISO 13485 specifies quality management for medical device manufacturers and related organizations.
 This means a variety of companies in the medical device industry and pharmaceutical supply chain use ISO 13485 standards.
 Organizations that use this standard include: